 Pro: Pooh (+8pts)

-Pooh was so effective in this story because he embodies childhood and innocence.
-With the amazing vocal talent of Jim Cummings, the character adds a ton of light hearted humor through silly lines such as “People say nothing is impossible, but I do nothing everyday”.
+Pooh was so effective in this story because he embodied childhood and innocence.
+With the amazing vocal talent of Jim Cummings, the character added a ton of light hearted humor in the otherwise tragic story of Christopher Robin.
 Pooh is the kind of character that speaks as though he is wise, but he really has no idea what he is talking about.
 What made this character work so well in this movie specifically was his adoration for Christopher Robin and his lack of understanding of Christopher’s adult life.

-It was a lot of fun to see Pooh trying to comprehend things like work, employees, briefcases, and why Christopher Robin does not like to have fun anymore.
-Christopher’s life has moved on, but Pooh is the same as he was when Christopher was a kid.
-Pooh serves two purposes in this movie.
-He is the primary comedic relief, and he was an effective one, but he was also the heart of the story due to his child-like innocence and how much he cared about Christopher's happiness.
-Regardless of your age, Pooh’s innocence and ignorance make him a character that is easy for audiences to enjoy, and this movie was no exception.
-Kids will love his silliness, but adults will love his innocence and what he represents.
+It was a lot of fun to see Pooh trying to comprehend things like work, employees, briefcases, and why Christopher Robin did not like to have fun anymore.
+Christopher’s life had moved on, but Pooh was the same as he was when Christopher was a kid.
+Pooh served two purposes in this movie.
+His silliness made him the primary comedic relief, and he was an effective one, but he was also the heart of the story due to his child-like innocence and how much he cared about Christopher's happiness.
+Regardless of your age, Pooh’s innocence make him a character that is easy for audiences to enjoy, and this movie was no exception.
+Kids will love his silliness, and adults will love his innocence.

 Con: Pooh’s Friends (-3pts)

-Other than Pooh, we do not get much time with the rest of the characters from the Hundred Acre Wood.
-After Pooh, we probably see Eeyore the most.
-Voiced wonderfully by Brad Garrett, Eeyore’s depressing lines will connect with most audiences, on some level.
-The rest of the characters from Hundred Acre Wood get very little screentime.
-It is fun to see the characters when they are on screen, but not seeing more of them interacting with the real world felt like a huge missed opportunity.
+Other than Pooh, we did not get much time with the rest of the characters from the Hundred Acre Wood.
+After Pooh, we probably saw Eeyore the most who—wonderfully by Brad Garrett—Eeyore’s delivered hilariously depressing lines that will connect with most audiences, on some level.
+The rest of the characters from Hundred Acre Wood got very little screentime.
+It was fun to see the characters when they were on screen, but not seeing more of them interacting with the real world felt like a huge missed opportunity.

 Pro: Childhood vs. Adulthood (+10pts)

-On the surface, this is a light hearted, silly story (primarily because of Pooh and the gang) that kids will enjoy quite a bit.
-However the filmmakers took it a powerful step further with what they had to say about adulthood.
-This movie took a strong look at the difference between childhood and adulthood, and it forces audiences to do the same.
-I am not normally one that likes bringing up “symbolism” in my reviews, but for this story, it is an important part of why I liked the movie so much.
+On the surface, this was a light hearted, silly story.
+This was primarily because of Pooh and the gang, and kids will enjoy it quite a bit.
+However, the filmmakers took it a powerful step further with what they had to say about adulthood.
+This movie took a strong look at the difference between childhood and adulthood, and it forced its audience to do the same.

-Christopher Robin represents adulthood.
-He is responsible and dedicated to his success, as well as grooming his daughter to be successful.
-Christopher is the character that most adults will relate to.
-Pooh represents Christopher‘s childhood and innocence, and is the character that most kids will relate to.
-Seeing these two characters interacting with each other throughout this movie will have audiences wondering what the childhood versions of themselves would think if they saw themselves now.
+Christopher Robin represented adulthood.
+He was a responsible adult, and he was dedicated to his success, as well as grooming his daughter to be successful.
+Pooh represented childhood and innocence, and he was the character that most kids will relate to.
+Seeing these two characters interacting with one another throughout this movie will have adult audiences wondering what the childhood versions of themselves would think if they saw themselves now.
 By doing this, the movie made us take a look at our own lives, making us appreciate the things we have and reminding us to have as much fun as we can while we are here.
 This movie had the comedy that you would expect from Winnie the Pooh, but the filmmakers also managed to make an impactful statement about childhood, adulthood, and life in general.

 Con: Predictable (-4pts)

-I liked this story a lot, but it was pretty easy to guess where the story was going.
-This movie has its share of drama but, at its core, it is a feel-good movie.
-What this means is, as an audience, you know that the story will wrap up all of the issues that were set up at the beginning and you know the story will wrap up those issues in a feel-good way.
-There is the family trouble, the work trouble, and Pooh being in the real world to distract Christopher from all of it.
-As a viewer, you will know how all of these things play out.
-It is not a huge issue, but some intrigue is lost when you know exactly how the story will end.
+I liked this story a lot, but it was pretty easy to guess where it was going.
+This movie had its share of drama, but at its core, it was a feel-good movie.
+This meant that you will know that the story will wrap up all of the issues it introduced in the beginning of the story, and you will know it will do so in a feel-good way.
+There was the family trouble, there was the work trouble, and there was Pooh being in the real world to distract Christopher from all of it.
+As a viewer, you will know how all of these things will play out.
+It was not a huge issue, because the movies’ strengths more than made up for it, but this story was definitely a predictable one.

 Grade: A- (91pts)

-Christopher Robin is a light hearted story on the surface, but it takes a deep look at the differences between childhood and adulthood.
-Christopher Robin is a relatable character that has lost sight of what it means to be happy.
+Christopher Robin was a light hearted story on the surface, but the filmmakers took a deep, impactful look at the differences between childhood and adulthood.
+Christopher Robin was a relatable character that had lost sight of what it meant to be happy.
 This will hit home with a lot of audiences as it sheds light on how much we change when we grow up.
 We all know what this is like to some extent and that what we once saw as “boring adult stuff” has now become an integral part of our daily life.
-“Fun” used to be all we cared about, but that simple mindset fades when we grow up.
+Fun used to be all we cared about, but that simple mindset fades when we grow up.

-This is all given to the audience with the added flavor of Winnie-the-Pooh and his friends.
-There is a lot of light hearted humor that focuses on the silly innocence of these characters, although Winnie-the-Pooh is the obvious focus.
-Due to the light hearted nature, and the fact that this is supposed to be a feel-good movie, the story ends up being pretty predictable.
-The story also seems to drop the ball on Evelyn Robin by not giving the character enough focus to justify her behavior.
+This was all given to the audience with the added flavor of Winnie-the-Pooh and his friends.
+There was a lot of light hearted humor that focused on the silly innocence of these characters.
+One downside of the movie was that, due to the light hearted nature of the story, and that it was obviously going to have a feel-good ending, the story ended up being pretty predictable.
+The story also seemed to drop the ball on Evelyn Robin, by never really justifying her behavior.
 That being said, my issues with this movie were relatively minor.
-This is a strong movie that has a message that will connect with a lot of audiences, which makes it a movie that is definitely worth seeing.
+This was a strong movie that had a message that will connect with a lot of audiences, which made it a movie that I definitely think is worth seeing.